-Common Stock Director's Vested Restricted Stock Award 16,000 Director's Unvested Restricted Stock Award 8,000 Shares held outright Performance Units, convertible into shares of Common Stock on retirement as a director 21,175 Total 45,175
+Number of Shares Common Stock Director's Vested Restricted Stock Award 16,000 Director's Unvested Restricted Stock Award 8,000 Shares held outright Performance Units, convertible into shares of Common Stock on retirement as a director 21,175 Total 45,175

-- (15) Includes: (i) 284,965 shares of Common Stock owned directly by individuals in this group; (ii) 7,909 shares of Common Stock allocated to accounts in the 401(k) Plan of members of this group; (iii) 130,320 shares of Common Stock held pursuant to performance units issued as payment of one-half of the annual retainer for the Company's non-employee directors; (iv) 40,000 shares of Common Stock held by the Company's non-employee directors as an unvested award of Restricted Stock; (v) 80,000 shares of Common Stock held by the Company's non-employee directors as a vested award of Restricted Stock; (vi) 17,688 shares of Common Stock owned by immediate family members of certain members of this group; (vii) 3,567 shares held in individual retirement accounts; (viii) 211,300 unvested restricted shares of Common Stock held by individuals in this group, which shares may be voted by such individuals; and (ix) 1,121,129 shares of Class B Common Stock held by individuals in this group, that could be converted on a share for share basis into shares of Common Stock. - (16) Includes: (i) 1,121,129 shares of Class B Common Stock held as described in Note (4) above.
+- (15) Includes: (i) 284,965 shares of Common Stock owned directly by individuals in this group; (ii) 7,909 shares of Common Stock allocated to accounts in the 401(k) Plan of members of this group; (iii) 130,320 shares of Common Stock held pursuant to performance units issued as payment of one-half of the annual retainer for the Company's non-employee directors; (iv) 40,000 shares of Common Stock held by the Company's non-employee directors as an unvested award of Restricted Stock; (v) 80,000 shares of Common Stock held by the Company's non-employee directors as an unvested award of Restricted Stock; (v) 80,000 shares of Common Stock held by the Company's non-employee directors as a vested award of Restricted Stock; (vi) 17,688 shares of Common Stock held by imdividuals in this group; (vii) 3,567 shares held in individual retirement accounts; (viii) 211,300 unvested restricted shares of Common Stock held by individuals in this group, which shares may be voted by such individuals; and (ix) 1,121,129 shares of Class B Common Stock held by individuals in this group, that could be converted on a share for share basis into shares of Common Stock. - (16) Includes: (i) 1,121,129 shares of Class B Common Stock held as described in Note (4) above.